Kapa haka - traditional Māori performing arts - forms a powerful and highly visual part of the New Zealand cultural experience.

-During a kapa haka performance you'll experience a range of compositions, from chants and choral singing to graceful action songs and ferocious war dances.
+During a kapa haka performance, you'll experience a range of compositions, from chants and choral singing to graceful action songs and ferocious war dances.
 Many performances include skilled demonstrations of traditional weaponry.

-Poi is a form of dance in which each performer skilfully twirls one or more poi (ball on a chord) in perfect unison with the others.
+Poi is a form of dance in which each performer skillfully twirls one or more poi (ball on a chord) in perfect unison with the others.
 Sudden direction changes are achieved by striking the ball on a hand or other part of the body, and the noise creates a percussive rhythm.
-Poi dancers are usually women and a skilled performance will strongly convey a sense of grace, beauty and charm.
+Poi dancers are usually women, and a skilled performance will strongly convey a sense of grace, beauty and charm.

-For women, pūkana involves opening the eyes wide and jutting out their tattood chin.
-For men, it means widening the eyes and stretching out their tongue or bearing their teeth.
-Though these expressions may be intimidating, they are not necessarily a sign of aggression, but may simply show strong and deep-felt emotions.
+For women, pūkana involves opening their eyes wide and jutting out their chin.
+For men, it means widening their eyes and stretching out their tongue or baring their teeth.
+Though these expressions may be intimidating, they are not necessarily a sign of aggression but may show strong and deep-felt emotions.